Eppo-exp/js-client-sdk/docs/js-client-sdk.iclientconfig.throwonfailedinitialization.md

 ## IClientConfig.throwOnFailedInitialization property

-Throw on error if unable to fetch an initial configuration during initialization. (default: true)
+Throw an error if unable to fetch an initial configuration during initialization. (default: true)

 **Signature:**